SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 If you want to update a file's metadata, you have to construct an endpoint that reaches the file as a list item.
 You can do this because each folder is also a list, and each file is also a list item.
 Construct an endpoint that looks like this: `https://<site url>/_api/web/lists/getbytitle('Documents')/items(<item id>)`.
 For information about how to update a list item's metadata, see [Working with lists and list items with REST](working-with-lists-and-list-items-with-rest.md).

 You may want to check out a file to make sure that no one changes it before you update it.
 After your update, you should check the file back in so that others can work with it.

-The following example shows you how to **check a file out**.
+The following example shows how to **check out a file**.

 ```
 url: http://site url/_api/web/GetFileByServerRelativeUrl('/Folder Name/file name')/CheckOut(),